Anne Hathaway

 Young Anne Hathaway

-In the same year of 2010, the actress was fortunate to participate in the whimsical adventure film "Alice in Wonderland," inspired by the tale by Lewis Carroll.
-This captivating and visually arresting film was brought to life by the artistic collaboration of Tim Burton, Johnny Depp, and Helena Bonham Carter, and featured Mia Wasikowska in the lead role, alongside Stephen Fry and other accomplished actors.
+In the same year of 2010, the actress landed a role in the whimsical adventure "Alice in Wonderland," based on Lewis Carroll's classic tale.
+This visually stunning film came to life through the creative genius of Tim Burton, Johnny Depp, and Helena Bonham Carter, starring Mia Wasikowska alongside Stephen Fry and other talented actors.

 Anne Hathaway as The White Queen